codecapsules-io/codecapsules-docs/docs/tutorials/build-a-docker-php-sqlite-app.md

 docker build . -t book-app && docker run -p 8000:80 book-app
 ```

-This builds the `Dockerfile` in the current directory and gives it `book-app` as a tag.
+This builds a Docker image from the `Dockerfile` in the current directory and gives it `book-app` as a tag.
 The second command (after `&&`) runs the container, and maps our local port 8000 to the Docker port 80.
 Once it's running, you can visit `http://localhost:8000` in your web browser to see the application.

 ![Running frontend](../assets/tutorials/docker-php-sqlite/frontend.png)